Solution overview

 If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

 Type the username and password.
-If you access the device for the first time, you must set the root password.
-See Set a new password for the root account.
+If you access the device for the first time, you must create an administrator account.
+See Create an administrator account.

-Type a password.
-Follow the instructions about secure passwords.
+Enter a password.
 See Secure passwords.

-Click Add user.
+Click Add account.

 Secure passwords